tintulip/tintulip/technologies/CONTROL_TOWER.md

 ![Current Organisation units structure for scenario 0](./ORG_Structure.png "Current Organisation units structure for scenario 0")

-The organisation unit diagram has been adapted to represent the strcture required for scenario 1.
+The organisation unit diagram has been adapted to represent the structure required for scenario 1.

 ![Current Organisation units structure for scenario 1](./ORG_Structure_Scenario1.png "Current Organisation units structure for scenario 1")